-MANTILLAS, a large assortment at exceedingly
+MANTILLAS, a large assortment at exceedingly w prics.

 SILKS, at from 70 cents to 1.25 cents per yard.
-GINGHAMS, at from 11 cents to 25 cents per yd.
-CALICOES, at from 5 cents to 121 cts per yard.
-SHAWLS-a good article of Shawls, at from 621 cents to \$10, each.

-BONNETS - A large lot at from 50 cents to \$5.
+GINGHAMS, at from 11 cents to 25 cents per yd CALICOES, at from 5 cents to 12] ets per yard.
+SILAWLS-a good article of Shawls, at from 621 ents to \$10, each.
+BONNETS-A large lot at from 50 cents to \$5.

 LADIES' GAITERS for 1.50 worth \$2.

-Boots, Shoes and Slippers'at from 625 ents to 1.25 conts per pair.

-LADIES will please call, as I have almost eve-rything in their line, at extraordinary low rates.
-GENTS' Boots, Shoes and Gaiters at very low
+"Boots, Shoes and Slippers at from 621 cents to 1.25 cents per pair.
+LADIES will please call, as I have almost everything in their line, at extraordinary low rates.
+GENTS' Boots, Shoes and Gaiters at very low rates.

 MUSLINS, at from 6 to 12] cents a yard.
 JEANS, at 20 cents a yard worth 40.
-CLOTHS-Black, Blue, Olive, Green, and other olors, very chesp mens' and boys' wear.
-Call soon, while you can have an opportunity to select from the whole stock.
+CLOTHS-Black, Blue, Olive, Green, and other olors, very cheap.
+CASSIMERES-Dlack and a variety of Fancy lers of the latest styles.
+VESTINGS-a great variety of fancy and plain.
+SUMMER CLOTHS, Cassimeres, Trimmings, and a short, a variety of almost all sorts of Gentle ns' and boys' wear.
+Call soon, while you can have an opportunity to lect from the whole stock.